DominikStefancik/D3-Playground/01-basic-concepts/dynamic-bar-chart/README.md

 # Dynamic Bar Chart

-Dynamic bar chart visualising monthly revenues and profits of a coffee shop.
+A dynamic bar chart visualising monthly revenues and profits of a coffee shop.
 The code uses an example of D3 Update pattern with transitions with supplementary comments.